Frequent questions: Certified translations

 1. What is a certified translation?

-2. When do I need a certified translation?
+2. When is a certified translation required?

 In the case of official documents, public authorities, institutions and employers often demand certified translations.
 However, it may be useful to inquire about the specific requirements of your case.

-1. What is a sworn translator?
+1. Who is a sworn translator?

 Sworn or official translators are translators who have been sworn in (authorized/appointed) by a competent authority.
 For example, the Berlin Regional Court is in charge of authorizing sworn translators and interpreters for the Courts and Notaries in Berlin.